Bricolage - Assembling New Traditions

 Boise, ID: St. Ignatius Mass

-Video: http://www.youtube.com/watch?v=O-fumKoiV5w
+Video: https://www.youtube.com/watch?v=O-fumKoiV5w

 Chino, CA: Besta Berri Celebration

-Video from Heleta: http://www.dantzan.com/bideoak/heleta-besta-berri-2007
+Video from Heleta: https://www.dantzan.com/bideoak/heleta-besta-berri-2007

 Ontario, OR - Mikel Deuna Celebration: